XingyuChenTim/project-port/README.md

 Kmode when gender is not correlated, then it cause the error

 Word embedding methods convert words to numbers while also identifying the semantics and syntaxes of the word such as Word2Vec, GloVe, ELMo, FastText: find better ways to represent more information.

-Naïve Bayes is a supervised method that uses labeled data to train a probability-based prediction model.
-This model can then be used to predict/classify data vectors for which the label is not known.

-STEPS:
-1) Managing Missing Values
-2) Managing Incorrect (or incorrectly formatted) Values
-3) Dealing with duplicates
-4) Managing outliers

 CountVectorizer in Python: is a scikit-learn (sklearn) package that uses count vectorization to convert a collection of text documents (as csv, txt, corpus, etc) to a DTM (document term matrix) of token (such as word) counts.
 This DTM can be converted to a pandas dataframe.